Kuninori Marumo: Biography

 After the start of the Pacific War, Marumo was on the staff of the IJN 4th Fleet.
 He commanded the Support Group during the Battle of the Coral Sea.

 From December 1942, Marumo was assigned as naval attaché to the Empire of Manchukuo, where he spent most of the remainder of the war.
 He was promoted to vice admiral in November 1943.
-Repatriated to Japan in July 1947, Marumo in retirement until his death in 1985.
+Repatriated to Japan in July 1947, Marumo lived in retirement until his death in 1985.